AI4EPS/homepage/classes/seismology/docs/00_Introduction.md

 ---

-# Combining seismology and machine learning
+# Applications of deep learning in seismology

 * Neural Networks
 * Automatic Differentiation